Borovnica32/CISCO-Network/README.md

-Currently, the network includes three VLANs: VLAN 10, VLAN 20, and VLAN 100.
+Currently, the network includes three VLANs: VLAN 10, VLAN 20 (R1 Only), and VLAN 100.